What are the most spectacular roads in China?

 The Karakoram Highway (informally known as the KKH) is said to be the highest paved international road in the world, running between Western China and Pakistan.
 It's the road to paradise for those who love exploring the mountains, offering a once-in-a-lifetime road trip for adventure lovers.

-Bum La is an international high mountain pass at an elevation of 4.508m (14,790ft) above the sea level, located on the Indo-China border.
-The road to the pass has disastrous conditions and only 4wd vehicles with competent drivers are allowed.
+Bum La is an international high mountain pass at an elevation of 4.508m (14,790ft) above sea level, located on the Indo-China border.
+The road through the pass has disastrous conditions, and only 4wd vehicles with competent drivers are allowed.

 Tielong Pass is a high mountain pass at an elevation of 5.200m (17,060ft) above the sea level, located in Rutog County in far western Tibet, in the People's Republic of China.